hyperledger-archives/composer-sample-models/packages/digitalproperty-model/README.md

 ## What should I do with this model
 It is expected that the model would be part of the CI pipeline.
 It is expected that the model would be held in a source management system, eg github-enterprise.
 Editted then submitted to a eg TravisCI build.
 This would then publish the model to the npm-enterpise

-This specific DigitalProperty-Model is already published into the private @ibm NPM repository.
+This specific DigitalProperty-Model is already published into an NPM repository.
 Therefore the deployment and pipeline has already been done for you.

 # Creating a new model for yourself
 There are two ways of creating a new model; either using the command line and your favourite editor, or by using the the web Composer UI.